nuSTORM/gnomon/doc/source/install.rst

   export PYTHONPATH=$VIRTUAL_ENV/src/gnomon/gnomon:$PYTHONPATH

-Then you are ready to move to the tutorial.
+Then you are ready to move to the tutorial (or examples in the gnomon-analysis branch).